karel-brinda/samsift/README.rst

         samsift -i tests/test.bam -f 'POS<10000'

-The PySAM representation of current alignment (class `pysam.AlignedSegment
+The PySAM representation of the current alignment (class `pysam.AlignedSegment
 <http://pysam.readthedocs.io/en/latest/api.html#pysam.AlignedSegment>`_) is
-available through variable `a`.
+available through the variable `a`.
 Therefore, the previous example is equivalent to

 .. code-block:: bash

-        samsift -i tests/test.bam -f 'a.reference_starts+1<10000'
+        samsift -i tests/test.bam -f 'a.reference_start+1<10000'

-All SAM tags are translated to variables with equal name.
-For instance, if alignment score is provided through the `AS` tag (as it is defined in the `Sequence Alignment/Map Optional Fields Specification
+**SAM tags.** All SAM tags are translated to variables with the same name.
+For instance, if alignment scores are provided through the `AS` tag (as defined in the `Sequence Alignment/Map Optional Fields Specification
 <https://samtools.github.io/hts-specs/SAMtags.pdf>`_), then alignments with
 score smaller or equal to the sequence length can be removed using